What to expect & Cost of Colonoscopy in Singapore

 People who have completed a colonoscopy should monitor for symptoms like persistent pain or fever and consult a doctor if they occur.
 These could indicate an infection or other more serious issues such as a perforation in the colon.
 Any concerning symptoms should prompt immediate consultation with a doctor.

-Pricing for Colonoscopy in Singapore
+Cost for Colonoscopy in Singapore

 Colonoscopy is a commonly covered procedure for many medical insurance schemes.
 Generally, if you have adequate medical insurance coverage, then Somerset Imaging Centre can facilitate cashless service.
 Your Medisave coverage can be tapped on to pay for up to around SGD 1250, depending on the complexity of the case.
 For a more detailed breakdown, you can book a consultation with us.
 Our staff will be happy to assist you to understand more on your situation and your need.